Use Xpersona through the OpenCode provider screen, model picker, and setup-key flow.

 Pilot

-A small team validates OpenCode, /v1, API keys, and dashboard visibility on real repo tasks.
+A small team validates OpenCode setup, setup keys, model selection, and dashboard visibility on real repo tasks.

 Scale